Female Genital Mutilation (FGM/C) in

-||An intact clitoris generates sexual arousal in women which can cause neuroses if
+An intact clitoris generates sexual arousal in women which can cause neuroses if

-These claims appear to have no support within the medical community and no support from the public except in the countries where FGM is common.
+  These claims appear to have no support within the medical community and no support from the public except in the countries where FGM/C is common.

   The fear of AIDS has been used by both sides of this issue.
 Shiek Badri stated in

-1997-JUN: "Those who are not circumcised get AIDS easily" But opponents to the practice note that AIDS is spread by unhygienic practices normally present during the
+  1997-JUN: "Those who are not circumcised get AIDS easily" But opponents to the practice note that AIDS is sometimes spread by unhygienic practices normally present during the

   When the awareness of FGM/C became known widely outside of the countries where it is practiced, it was originally referred to as "female circumcision."
 This creates confusion with male circumcision, a practice widespread -- particularly in North America.
 It is currently being promoted in Africa as a partial preventative against HIV infection and AIDS.